 Lyk

 This is going to be a Lisp in Kotlin.
 While I am not the biggest fan of JVM-based things because you'll always have to schlep that runtime around (I know there is the native option, but it doesn't have everything AFAICS), I am curious.
 So far Kotlin is remarkably similar to Swift, such that I can take Swift code, do a few replacements like s/func/fun/ and things, and then let the compiler show me where it still needs work.
 This works even with bigger parts like the reader and eval.
-So I have a working REPL already, only it isn't much fun yet with nothing more than +, -, *, / as builtin functions.
-Work in progress as of February 2024.
+So I had a working REPL very soon.
+The next big things to do are lots more builtins and macros.
+Work in progress as of March 2024.

 Lys